-Making a report to Crime Stoppers is easy – just call our toll-free 1800 333 000 hotline or make a report online.
+Sharing what you know with Crime Stoppers is easy – just call our toll-free 1800 333 000 hotline or visit our website home page and click on your State or Territory.

-After you contact Crime Stoppers, trained call takers create a report that captures the information you share and then send it to police for investigation.
+After you contact Crime Stoppers, our trained call takers capture information that you share with us and then we send it to police for investigation and follow-up where needed.

 How you can help

-You can help make Australia safer by sharing information about unsolved crimes or suspicious behaviour.
+You can help make Australia safer by sharing information what you know about unsolved crimes or suspicious behaviour without saying who you are.

 - How you came across the information and how you know it to be true.